0x09AL/0x09al.github.io/index.md

 Before compiling any of the components you need to make some changes.

 ## Agent
-You need to first configure the C2Url in agent.go to match your own attacking url.
+You need to first configure the C2Url in agent.go to match your own C&C url.

 ![ScreenShot](https://raw.githubusercontent.com/0x09AL/Browser-C2/master/images/c2url.png)